jessesillman/OSSLab1/README.md

 # Hello, my name is Jesse!

-I am an enthuasistic third year IT-engineering student from Finland, and I am excited about this semester at SeoulTech.
+I am an enthusiastic third year IT-engineering student from Finland, and I am excited about this semester at SeoulTech.

 ## My cat